AstridSlet/visual_exam/assignment_2/README.md

 * Print the filename of the image which is 'closest' to your target image

+## Methods
+This assignment relates to how RGB images can be compared based on their color histogram of this distribution of red, green and blue in the pictures.
+For this task a color histogram is computed for a target image (default = “image_0002.jpg”) and for the remaining images of the data set using the cv2.calcHist().
+The histograms are then compared with the histogram of the target image in turn using the cv2.compareHist() with the chi-square distance method.

 ## Usage
 For this assignment the following command line script was created: